julio-cfa/vBankAPI/README.md

 ## Running It

-The easiest way to run vBankAPI is by using (you can refer to <a href="https://docs.docker.com/engine/install/">Docker</a>.
+The easiest way to run vBankAPI is by using <a href="https://docs.docker.com/engine/install/">Docker</a>.
 You can execute the following commands:

 ```bash
 git clone https://github.com/julio-cfa/BETA-vBankAPI.git